RoamGuru Roam Guru

 The Museums and the Mythology

-The National Museum of African American Music opened in 2021 in a new building on Broadway, directly across from the tourist bars.
+The National Museum of African American Music opened in 2021 in a new building at 510 Broadway, directly across from the tourist bars.
 The timing was pointed.
 Nashville's music industry has spent a century extracting from Black traditions while excluding Black artists from the rewards.
 The museum traces this history without flinching, from the Fisk Jubilee Singers who toured Europe in the 1870s to the contemporary hip-hop producers who shape pop music from studios in Berry Hill.
 It's the most important cultural institution in the city, and most tourists walk right past it on their way to another cover band.

 The Parthenon in Centennial Park provides a different kind of mythology—a full-scale replica of the Athenian temple, built for Tennessee's 1897 Centennial Exposition and rebuilt in permanent concrete in the 1920s.
 Athena Parthenos stands inside, gilded and 42 feet tall, the largest indoor statue in America.
 The building makes no sense in this context, which is exactly why it works.
 Nashville has always been a place that imports identities and plays them back with unexpected intensity.